Flo0807/share-a-secret/README.md

 /app/bin/migrate
 ```

 You can now access the application at configured host and port.
+We recommend using a reverse proxy like nginx to add SSL encryption.

 ## Development